Enter your email address below and subscribe to our newsletter

 When you sign into Chrome, Google can keep track of more of your personal information, like your browsing habits.
 If you want to keep things more private, it’s a good idea to sign out.

 How to sign out: Click the three dots in the top right corner of Chrome, then select “Settings.”
 Go to “You and Google” and click “Turn off” next to your name.
+If you see an option called “Allow Chrome sign-in,” turn that off too so signing into Gmail doesn’t automatically sign you into the browser.
 You can still use Google for searching, but Chrome won’t know as much about you.

 2. Change Your Default Search Engine